Skip to main content

 • Credit value: 30 credits at Level 4

-• Assessment: a 350-400-word short news story (25%), 1000-1200-word feature story (25%), 800-word review (25%) and a 400-word news writing simulation test in a computer lab (25%)
+• Assessment: a 350-400-word short news story (25%), 1000-1200-word feature story (25%), 800-word review (25%) and 400-word news writing simulation test in a computer lab (25%)

 Module description

-The aim is to help you to develop the confidence and competence to work as a professional journalist, and to prepare you for the more specialised practical modules offered at higher levels.
+The aim is to help you develop the confidence and competence to work as a professional journalist, and to prepare you for the more specialised practical modules offered at higher levels.

 • Aspirations